davidtheclark/react-aria-modal/README.md

 Provide your main application node here (which the modal should render outside of), and when the modal is open this application node will receive the attribute `aria-hidden="true"`.
 This [can help screen readers understand what's going on](https://www.w3.org/WAI/GL/wiki/Using_ARIA_role%3Ddialog_to_implement_a_modal_dialog_box#Description).

 This module can't guess your application node, so you have to provide this prop to get the full accessibility benefit.

+### getApplicationNode

+Type: `Function`

+Same as `applicationNode`, but a function that returns the node instead of the node itself.
+This can be useful or necessary in a variety of situations, one of which is server-side React rendering.
+The function will not be called until after the component mounts, so it is safe to use browser globals and refer to DOM nodes within it (e.g. `document.getElementById(..)`), without ruining your server-side rendering.

 ### alert